manuelbomi/Enterprise-MLOps-with-ZenML-Docker-and-MySQL/README.md

 -  MySQL as ZenML’s metadata store

-- Scikit-learn for model training and evaluation
+- Scikit-learn for model training and evaluatio

 - Pandas for data handling